BackupTheBerlios/subnant-svn/trunk/README.txt

   * commit-access

-    Provides granular access control to a repository using pre-commit hook
+    Provides granular access control to a repository using pre-commit hook in conjunction with Subversion properties.

 	For more information:
     http://svn.berlios.de/viewcvs/*checkout*/subnant/trunk/doc/access-control.html

   * commit-allower